fggo/html/README.md

 	</tr>
 	<tr>
 		<th>ID</th>
-		<td>Matches an elements whose id attribute has a value that matches the one specified afterthe hash symbol</td>
+		<td>Matches an elements whose id attribute has a value that matches the one specified after the hash symbol</td>
 		<td>#introduction {} <br/>targets element whose id has a value of introduction</td>
 	</tr>
 	<tr>